Budget Preparation

 Cost Share

-Program or project costs that are not supported by the sponsor.
-Cost share can include cash and in-kind when such contributions meet the established criteria in OMB Circular A-110.
-(This would include costs that are reported to the sponsor and those that are not reported but are tracked for internal purposes.)
+Project costs that are not supported by the sponsor.
+Cost share can include cash and in-kind when such contributions meet the established criteria in the Uniform Guidance.
+This includes costs that are reported to the sponsor and those that are not reported but are tracked for internal purposes.

-- Voluntary Committed: Cost Share that is provided for in the proposal but is not required by the sponsor.
-An example would be where the PI commits 20% of his/her time during the academic year with no compensation.
-The 20% effort must be captured during the academic year.
+- Voluntary Committed: Cost share that is provided for in the proposal but is not required by the sponsor.

 Similar/Parallel Work